PhilippReinke/1m-tcp/README.md

 16 GB RAM
 ```

 and was able to open even more than 1 million TCP connections.
-The limitig
+The limiting
 factor was RAM as the Docker containers for the clients take up quite a lot of
 space.

 I started 10 client containers with 25.000 connections at once, waited till
 all connections were established and then started the next 10 client containers.

-On a more powerfull PC thinks should work faster.
+On a more powerful PC things should work faster.

 **Remark:** I installed Docker as described
 [here](https://docs.docker.com/engine/install/ubuntu/#installation-methods).